-According to the Cornell Book of Cats, around 1 in 170 people in the United States receive a bite from a pet every year.
-Children being the most frequent victims.
-Between 40-80% of cat bites will become infected.
-When a cat bites, their razor-sharp teeth pierce the skin and bring along infectious bacteria which then becomes trapped and multiplies, causing infection.
-Pasteurella is the most common bacterial infection resulting from cat bites.
-It is found in the mouth of between 75-80% of cats.
+Always take animal bites seriously and see a doctor.
+Approximately 1 in 170 people in the United States receive a bite from a pet every year.
+Children are the most frequent victims.
+Between 40-80% of cat bites will become infected because when a cat bites, their razor-sharp teeth pierce the skin and which introduce bacteria from the cat’s mouth as well as bacteria on the skin into the wound.
+Pasteurella is the most common bacterial infection resulting from cat bites and is found in the mouth of between 75-80% of cats.

 Signs of an infected cat bite include pain, swelling, oozing or pus, heat, redness in the affected area.

 If you are bitten by a cat, wash the area immediately with antibacterial soap and apply an antiseptic such as betadine.
 Apply pressure to control any bleeding and then go straight to your doctor.
-While you are there, you should discuss with him if a tetanus booster is required.
+While you are there, ask about a tetanus jab.

 Do you know the rabies status of the cat who has bitten you?
-Rabies is transmissible from cats to humans and is a major concern.
-If you have been bitten by an unknown cat, even if it is a minor bite, seek medical attention immediately.
+Rabies is transmissible from cats to humans and is a significant concern.
+Seek medical attention immediately if you receive a bite from an unknown cat, even if it is minor.